Data Discman

 The Data Discman (データ ディスクマン, Dēta Disukuman) is an electronic book player developed and marketed by Sony Corporation, first introduced to Western markets in late 1991 or early 1992.
 The device targeted U.S. college students and international travelers but achieved limited commercial success outside Japan.
 In Japan, it was positioned as part of Sony’s broader "Discman" brand, originally used for portable CD players such as the D-50 released in 1984.

 Design and features

-The Data Discman was designed for quick access to reference material stored on pre-recorded optical discs.
+The Data Discman was designed for quick access to reference material stored on pre-recorded compact discs in the eponymous Electronic Book (EB) formats, based on the ISO 9660 file system; later upgrades to the standards have since been released, including EB-G, EB-XA, and S-EBXA.

+Over 240 titles have been commercially released.

 Search terms could be entered via a small QWERTY-style keyboard, with selection performed using dedicated "Yes" and "No" buttons.